2017 Dungeness River Festival

 2016 Speaker Event: Our Marine Resources Facing Climate Change

-Bill Dewey, Director of Public Affairs for Taylor Shellfish, explored the impacts of ocean acidification on oysters and other shellfish.
+Director of Public Affairs for Taylor Shellfish, Bill Dewey explored the impacts of ocean acidification on oysters and other shellfish.
 He travels around the world speaking about ocean acidification, how ocean acidification impacts the shellfish industry, and how it will impact the ocean food web.
 Taylor Shellfish started as a family business in 1890 and today they are the largest producer of farmed shellfish in the country.
-The presentation is available here.

-Ann Soule, Resource Manager at City of Sequim, described future water availability on the North Olympic Peninsula.
+Resource Manager at City of Sequim, Ann Soule described future water availability on the North Olympic Peninsula.
 Based on future weather predictions with drier, warmer summers and wetter winters.
 She has worked extensively on surface water and stormwater, and water quantity and quality issues in the Dungeness watershed and Clallam County and she explored potential relationships between freshwater supplies and marine resources.
-The presentation is available here.

 A panel discussion followed the presentations engaging the audience in a discussion about ocean acidification and water availability on the North Olympic Peninsula.
 The speaker event was well attended with 73 in the audience.